How to Autofit Column Width in Google Sheets

 The above steps would instantly change the column width to autofit the cell that has the maximum text in it.
 This way, no cells would have text that spills over to the next cell.

-Note that in case you change the cells and add/remove more content and need to auto-fit again, you will have to repeat the same steps shown above.
+Note: If you change the cells to add or remove content and need to auto-fit again, you will have to repeat the same steps shown above.

 Autofit allows you to make sure the columns are wide enough to accommodate the cell with the longest string in it.
-This works great, but in some cases, you may have a few cells that have a long text string and because of this, all the cells have the large column width.
+This works great, but in some cases, you may have a few cells with a long text string, and because of this, all the cells have a large column width.

-In such a case, it makes sense to wrap text so that the long string would be converted into multiple lines in the same cell (like a paragraph).
+In such cases, it makes more sense to wrap text so the long string can be converted into multiple lines in the same cell (like a paragraph).

 But when you use Wrap Text, you may notice that auto-fit doesn’t work as expected.